Noemia Ventura Purcell

 My counselling approach is collaborative, which can help individuals with a wide range of issues such as, pre and post-natal depression, stress and anxiety, loss and grief, life transitions, trauma, depression, self-harm and suicidal thoughts, lack of confidence and low self-esteem.

 Counselling provides a confidential and safe space to talk about anything that may be worrying you, and can often help you to understand more about the difficult or troubling thoughts that can be a common experience at any time in our lives.

 At your first session, we will talk about the reasons why you are interested in therapy and what you want to achieve from it.
-We will also agree how we are going to work together.
+We will also agree on how we are going to work together.
 This agreement will be in writing and will be known as a therapeutic contract, which will simply set out the duration and dates of the sessions, as well as my fees.
 It will also include my guarantee of confidentiality.

 Training, qualifications & experience